wouterken/crystalruby/README.md

 The library is currently in its infancy.
 Planned additions are:

 - Replace existing checksum process, with one that combines results of inline and external crystal to more accurately detect when recompilation is necessary.
-- Support for automatic serialization of nested data structures (holding _ONLY_ primitives), using JSON as our serialization protocol (prioritizing portability over raw serialization performance.
-JSON generation and parsing is bundled into the stdlib in both languages).
 - Simple mixin/concern that utilises `FFI::Struct` for bi-directional passing of Ruby objects and Crystal objects (by value).
 - Install command to generate a sample build script, and supports build command (which simply verifies then invokes this script)
 - Call Ruby from Crystal using FFI callbacks (implement `.expose_to_crystal`)